 8. Prentice Ave/Fennimore St Half-Width Roadway Improvements - Design and Construction.
 Complete the design and construction of half-width frontage improvements between Harbor Ridge Middle School and Peacock Hill Avenue.
-Improvements will include new sidewalks, pedestrian ramps, roadway realignment, lighting, storm drainage, retaining walls, and RRFB crossings.
-PW/Engineering staff applied for a grant as described in the expense summary, however, if the grant is unsuccessful, local funds are proposed to be used.
+Improvements will include new sidewalk, pedestrian ramps, new roadway realignment, lighting, storm drainage, retaining walls, and RRFB crossings.
+PW/Engineering staff applied for a grant as described in expense summary, however, if the grant is unsuccessful, local funds are proposed to be used.